arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -ResourceGroupName 'my-resource-group' `
 -Name 'my-integration-account' `
 -AgreementsFolder "C:\Agreements"
-# Uploading agreement 'MyFirstAgreement' into the Azure Integration Account 'my-integration-account'
 # Agreement 'MyFirstAgreement' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading agreement 'MySecondAgreement' into the Azure Integration Account 'my-integration-account'
 # Agreement 'MySecondAgreement' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 Uploading *all agreements* located in a specific folder into an Integration Account and set add a prefix to the name of the agreements.